A Lie algebraic pattern behind logarithmic CFTs: Introduction

-In Part \ref{part 1} of the present paper, we will introduce such a purely Lie algebraic setting, named \textbf{shift system}, and prove that all the main results of \cite{Sug} can be understood and derived from the setting (see Theorem \ref{main theorem of part 1}).
-In other words, if one can prove that a VOA-module $V$ (e.g., irreducible lattice VOA-module) fits into a shift system, all the main results of \cite{Sug} can be used to the corresponding multiplet $W$-algebra.
-In particular, it has the FT construction $H^0(G\times_BV)$ and we can use a geometric representation theory.
 As demonstrated in Section \ref{section:construction of shift system}, the verification of the axiom of shift system is basically reduced to a relatively easy computation ($=$ Serre relation of long screening operators) on $V$ and the rank $1$ case ($=$ ``Felder complex" of short screening operators).
-Hence, the shift system provides a useful framework for reducing the study of higher rank LCFTs to the rank $1$ cases and free field algebras.
-Moreover, with some information about the corresponding ``W-algebra" $H^0(G\times_BV)^G$ (e.g., Kazhdan-Lusztig decomposition), we can also prove all the main results of \cite{Sug2}.
-Using these results, in Part \ref{part 2}, we will give the shift system and the FT constructions corresponding to the (multiplet) principal $W$-(super)algebras $\mathbf{W}^k(\g)$ for any simple Lie algebra $\g$ and Lie superalgebra $\g=\mathfrak{osp}(1|2n)$, respectively, and prove almost all the main results of \cite{Sug,Sug2} for these new cases.
-These results in themselves are merely a sequential and relatively straightforward extension of \cite{Sug,Sug2}, and the arguments and methods used are also essentially the same as in these works.
-However, as mentioned briefly at the end of the previous paragraph, the value of this paper lies in the \textbf{change of perspective}, which greatly increases the transparency and flexibility of the discussion in LCFTs, by focusing not on individual examples of LCFT and their complicated VOA-structures, but on a simple Lie algebraic pattern (i.e., shift system) behind them in common.
-In that sense, the application to the two examples in Part \ref{part 2} is merely a demonstration of this new perspective which will be further developed itself and applied to more LCFTs in the future (see the last of introduction below).
+Hence, the shift system provides a useful framework for reducing the study of higher rank LCFTs to much easier cases: the rank $1$ cases and free field algebras.
+Moreover, with some information about the corresponding ``W-algebra" $H^0(G\times_BV)^G$ (e.g. Kazhdan--Lusztig decomposition), the main results of \cite{Sug2} are proved (Section \ref{section: simplicity revisit}).
+Using these results, in Part \ref{part 2}, we will give the shift system and the FT constructions corresponding to the (multiplet) principal W-(super)algebras $\mathbf{W}^k(\g)$ for any simple Lie algebra $\g$ and Lie superalgebra $\g=\mathfrak{osp}(1|2n)$, respectively, and prove almost all the main results of \cite{Sug,Sug2} for these new cases (Theorem \ref{main theorem of part 2}).
+At first glance, these results themselves may appear to be just a straightforward extension of \cite{Sug,Sug2}.
+However, as mentioned briefly at the end of the last paragraph, the value of this paper lies in a \textit{change of perspective}, which greatly increases the transparency and flexibility of the discussion in LCFTs, by focusing not on individual examples of LCFT and their complicated VOA-structures but on a simple Lie algebraic pattern behind them in common.
+In that sense, the application to the two examples in Part \ref{part 2} is a demonstration of this new perspective which will itself be further developed and applied to a much broader class of expected LCFTs corresponding to $3$-manifolds in the future (see the last of introduction below).